rodabt/vduckdb/README.md

 ## Roadmap

-- Map all definitions from `duckdb.h` header file to their V counterparts
+- [ ] Map all definitions from `duckdb.h` header file to their V counterparts
-- Define module structure
+- [ ] Define module structure
-- Write documentation, tutorials and tests
+- [ ] Write documentation, tutorials and tests
-- Build integration with V ORM
+- [ ] Build integration with V ORM

 ## Changelog

-05/12/2023: First commit to test library integration with working code
+05/12/2023: First commit to test library integration with working code 16/12/2023: Added connection and query functions, and a simple Makefile